 Work is currently conducted by contract and includes seven students and a supervisor.
 The contract is secured through 2015.
 Water chestnut populations occur in the South and Pike (Brochette) Rivers in Quebec; other areas of concern include the Richelieu River, Deux Montagnes Lake near Montreal, the Chateaguay River and the John Pond wetland area near Venise en Quebec at the northern end of Missisquoi Bay.

-In 2011, surveying and non-mechanical harvesting work was conducted between July 4th and August 19th.
-Only 19,000 rosettes were pulled in 2011; at the start of the Quebec management program in 2001, 6.7 million rosettes were removed.
-No water chestnut was found in Missisquoi Bay, and only a few plants were found in the South River in 2011.
+In 2013, surveying and non-mechanical harvesting work was conducted between June 25th and September 5th.
+A total of 96,000 rosettes were pulled in 2013 from all sites; at the start of the Quebec management program in 2001, 6.7 million rosettes were removed.
+No water chestnut was found in Missisquoi Bay, and 147 rosettes were found in the Pike River in 2013.

-One new population of water chestnut was discovered in Quebec in 2011 in the Pike River, all plants found were removed.
-However of concern to Quebec is a relatively new population in Ontario.
-Future plans are to remove the water chestnut from Ontario and conduct surveys to prevent new infestations from becoming established and spreading into Quebec
+Still of concern to Quebec is a relatively new population in Ontario.
+Future plans are to remove the water chestnut from Ontario and conduct surveys to prevent new infestations from becoming established and spreading into Quebec.

 Water chestnut is a fierce competitor in shallow waters with soft, muddy bottoms.
 Uncontrolled, it creates nearly impenetrable mats across wide areas of water.
 In South Lake Champlain, many previously often fished bays are now inaccessible and floating mats of chestnut can create a hazard for boaters.
 This noxious plant also severly limits the passage of light into the water, a critical element of a well-functioning aquatic ecosystem, reduces oxygen levels which may increase the potential for fish kills, out competes native vegetation and is of little value to wildfowl.